soomtong/txtree-web-app/readme.md

 - [x] create document and share to cloud
 - [x] view each document
 - [x] update list entry more
-- [ ] save last data to local storage at every action in create menu
+- [x] save last data to local storage at every action in create menu
-- [ ] load last data from local storage at start of create document
+- [x] load last data from local storage at start of create document
-- [ ] replace mongo id by short url
+- [ ] update txtree api document in haroo cloud core
 - [ ] set document live duration
 - [ ] load today list from cloud
 - [ ] curate list from cloud